ruc-sci-comp/cpp-syllabus/README.md

 Our week-to-week is organized as the following; though is subject to change depending on class pace.

-* Week 01: What is C++, What is Scientific Computing, Basic Programming & IO
+* Week 01: What is C++, What is Scientific Computing, Basic Programming
    * In-Class Assignment 00 Due (Ungraded, but required)
 * Week 02: Functions, Control Structures, Kinematic Equations
    * Quiz 01